-- It qualifies under Criterion "C" because several of the lots in the Study Area are owned by the Township, have limited future development potential, and one of those lots has been vacant for over ten years. - It qualifies under Criterion "D" because of clear evidence that several lots within the Study Area have irregular and/or obsolete layouts, making redevelopment of the properties unlikely without additional lot aggregation.
+- It qualifies under Criterion "C" because several of the lots in the Study Area are owned by the Township, have limited future development potential, and one of those lots has been vacant for over ten years.
+This investigation is amended to include Block 37.04, Lot 21, which is owned by Inspira Medical Center Woodbury. - It qualifies under Criterion "D" because of clear evidence that several lots within the Study Area have irregular and/or obsolete layouts, making redevelopment of the properties unlikely without additional lot aggregation.
 As a result, it is unlikely that the site will redevelop solely through the instrumentality of private capital.
 In addition, several parcels were used as orchards and farmland during a time when heavy use of pesticides (particularly lead arsenate) was a common agricultural practice, and that such pesticides are known to remain in the soil for long periods of time and to have deleterious impacts on human health.
-In addition, - The Study Area also qualifies under Criterion "E" because of the presence of vacant, abandoned, and underutilized lots that currently represent a stagnant, unproductive condition of land that could be put to better economic use, especially taking into account their proximity to Mullica Hill commercial center and existing residential neighborhoods.
-In particular, the former Mullica Hill Police Station, now vacant, is over 50 years old and cannot be rehabilitated for commercial use. - Finally, one lot within the Study Area qualifies under the Section 3 Criteria.
-The lot themselves may not meet any of the criteria needed to be designated as in need of redevelopment, but their inclusion in the Study Area is crucial nonetheless.
-The size and access Lot 20 would provide to the Redevelopment Area is key to the redevelopment of the adjacent parcels, and it is unlikely that the parcels would be developed without it.
+In addition, - The Study Area also qualifies under Criterion "E" because of the presence of vacant, abandoned, and underutilized lots that currently represent a stagnant, unproductive condition of land that could be put to better economic use, especially considering their proximity to Mullica Hill commercial center and existing residential neighborhoods.
+In particular, the former Mullica Hill Police Station, now vacant, is over 50 years old and cannot be rehabilitated for commercial use.

+Finally, one lot within the Study Area qualifies under the Section 3 Criteria.
+The lot themselves may not meet any of the criteria needed to be designated as in need of redevelopment, but their inclusion in the Study Area is crucial, nonetheless.
+The size and access Lot 20 would provide to he Redevelopment Area is key to the redevelopment of the adjacent parcels, and it is unlikely that the parcels would be developed without it.